kangtang0/kangtang0.github.io/_pages/about.md

 Email:12132291@mail.sustech.edu.cn / Wechat: tanyehuo

-<font color=LightSalmon> I am looking for a PhD position enrolled on fall 2024; if you are interested in me, please feel free to contact me.</font><br/>
+<font color=LightSalmon> I am looking for a PhD position enrolled on 24fall/25spring; if you are interested in me, please feel free to contact me.</font><br/>

 Research Interests
 ======